Loading...

 For specific violation types, see our guides on paint color violations, fence height restrictions, and solar panel installations.

-Strategic Insight: If your HOA claims they can impose higher fines or different procedures "because it's in the CC&Rs," remind them that California Civil Code §§5820, 5830, 5855 PREEMPT any conflicting CC&R language.
+Strategic Insight: If your HOA claims they can impose higher fines or different procedures "because it's in the CC&Rs," remind them that California Civil Code §§5850, 5855 and the board's fiduciary duty PREEMPT any conflicting CC&R language.
 No private contract can override state law.
 This is your strongest argument against board overreach.

 Many HOAs charge illegal fines that exceed California statutory limits.
 Upload your notice to verify it complies with fine caps, procedure requirements, and lien laws.

-Only for health, safety, or building code violations.
-AB 130 (effective January 1, 2025) caps non-health/safety violations at $100 per violation.
+Read More →Only for health, safety, or building code violations.
+AB 130 (effective June 30, 2025) caps non-health/safety violations at $100 per violation.
 Health and safety violations are exempt from the cap.
 The HOA must specifically designate a violation as health/safety; vague claims don't suffice.
-Additionally, all fines must be proportionate (no more than twice the repair cost per §5830).
+Additionally, all fines must be proportionate (no more than twice the repair cost per §5850).

-AB 130 is effective January 1, 2025.
+AB 130 is effective June 30, 2025.
 Fines imposed before that date may not be subject to the $100 cap.
-However, you can still challenge pre-2025 fines for procedural violations under §5855 (improper hearing), selective enforcement (§5820), or proportionality under §5705 (fair and non-arbitrary requirement).
+However, you can still challenge fines predating the cap for procedural violations under §5855 (improper hearing), selective enforcement (case law/fiduciary duty), or proportionality under §5705 (fair and non-arbitrary requirement).

 Yes, but with strict restrictions per §5856.
 Before recording a fine lien, the HOA must: (1) impose the fine through proper §5855 hearing, (2) provide 30-day written notice of intent to record lien, (3) allow reasonable cure period.
 If the underlying fine is invalid (violates AB 130 or §5855), the lien is also invalid.
 Fine liens face much stricter requirements than assessment liens.

 First, request the §5855 hearing if not already held.
-Present evidence that the fine violates AB 130 (exceeds $100, lacks health/safety justification), exceeds proportionality limits (exceeds 2x repair cost), or reflects selective enforcement (§5820).
+Present evidence that the fine violates AB 130 (exceeds $100, lacks health/safety justification), exceeds proportionality limits (exceeds 2x repair cost), or reflects selective enforcement (California case law requires uniform enforcement).
 If the hearing officer denies your challenge, pursue ADR under §5965 (mediation or arbitration).
 Then consider litigation if ADR fails.

 Under §5965, parties must attempt good-faith negotiation before filing a lawsuit.
 This begins with negotiation, then mediation, then arbitration if earlier steps fail.
 You must document these attempts.
 Once ADR is exhausted or the HOA refuses to participate, you can proceed to litigation.
 Skipping the ADR process can result in dismissal of your lawsuit.